tomday8/tomday8/README.md

 ## 🎉 Fun Facts

-- Hobbies: Family, Coding, Lego, Nintendo
+- Hobbies: Family, Reading, Coding, Lego, Nintendo

 - [Random Quote](https://writerbuddy.ai/random-generator/random-quote-generator): "To live is the rarest thing in the world.
 Most people exist, that is all."
 ― Oscar Wilde